Running with Foot and Heel Pain

 Foot Pain: When To Seek Medical Help

 - If your pain hasn’t subsided in four weeks.
-The pain in plantar fasciitis tends to ease with exercise.
+The pain in plantar fasciitis tends to ease with exercise and reduction of your running distance or running pace.
 If your pain is constant and unrelenting, you may have a stress fracture and it needs to be seen.

 - If there’s swelling.
 If there’s a growing swelling anywhere along your ankle joint and foot, chances are the joint is inflamed.
 You need to meet with a doctor to make sure there’s no infection.